majid-T/snippets/README.md

 These are my general code snippets

-includes some css and python snippets
+Includes some css , python, solidity snippets.